 Packing for a Weekend in Napa Valley : What to Wear in Wine Country

 Packing for a weekend in Napa Valley is so exciting!
 You’ve finally booked your trip to visit California’s Napa Valley or Sonoma County, and you can already picture yourself sipping Cabernet in the vineyards, surrounded by gorgeous grape vines and rolling hillsides… but the big question is WHAT DO YOU PACK?!
 California is one of the most beautiful places on the planet – and NAPA is a whole other level – it’s gorgeous, and you’re going to want to pack some outfits that will match the iconic vibe.

-I grew up about an hour from Napa Valley, so over the years I’ve definitely come to understand all of the different Napa styles and seasons, and what goes into the perfect wine country outfit, anytime of year.
+I grew up about an hour from Napa Valley and Sonoma, so over the years I’ve definitely come to understand all of the different Napa styles and seasons, and what goes into the perfect wine country outfit, anytime of year.
 So whether you’re heading to Napa for a bachelorette party, a girls’ weekend, a romantic getaway, or a honeymoon, here is my Ultimate Napa Packing Guide of everything you’ll need in wine country.